Expert Consulted by: Jo Smith

-Your baby has reached the 7-month milestone and is developing a whole of host of brand new skills.
-From sitting up on their own, trying solid foods and maybe even crawling, your baby is more active and alert than ever.
-It's wonderful to see them maturing and experiencing things for the first time but all this new excitement means your baby may want to spend more time playing and less time sleeping!
+Your baby has reached the 7-month milestone and is developing many brand-new skills.
+From sitting up on their own, trying solid foods and maybe even starting to crawl, your baby is more active and alert than ever.
+It's wonderful to see them maturing and experiencing things for the first time, but all this new excitement means your baby may want to spend more time playing and sleep less!

-The world has suddenly become such an interesting place that they may start to resist naps and bedtimes.
-One way to combat this is have an age-appropriate sleep schedule in place, so that you know exactly how many hours sleep your baby needs, at their age, both during the day and at night.
-Being aware of the wake windows for 7-month-old babies is also important so that you're not letting your baby go too long in between sleeps and making them overtired.
-Not leaving enough time in between sleeps can also make nap and bedtimes difficult, as your baby may not be tired enough to drift off.
+The world has suddenly become so fascinating that they may start resisting naps and bedtimes.
+One way to combat this is to have an age-appropriate sleep schedule in place, so that you know exactly how many hours of sleep your baby needs, during the day and at night.
+Being aware of the wake windows for 7-month-old babies is also essential, so you're not letting your baby go too long between sleeps and which can often make them overtired.
+Not leaving enough time between sleep can also make their naptime schedule and bedtime difficult, as your baby may not be tired enough to drift off.

 7-month-old baby sleep schedule